BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

     run("Select None");
     ```

-## Exercice #3 : Batch processing
+## Exercice 3 : Batch processing

-The next step will consists in performing the analysis on all images contained
+The next step will consists of performing the analysis on all images contained
 in the `data` directory.

+### Step 1

-We will proceed step by step and first modify the
+We will proceed step by step and first start to handle image names dynamically
-code to make it able to handle any image.

-### Step #1
+using ***variables***.
+This will enable the code to process images without
+relying on hard-coded names.

-For that we will start by defining a ***dynamic variable*** to handle image
+For the sake of demonstration, we will first try to open the second image by
-names.
-The idea is to just modify the path to the image on the top of the code
-and use this variable to handle the name of the image in the rest of the code.
+simply modifying the path at the beginning of the code.

+- Modify image path as follow:
+    ```
+    open(".../BDWorkshop_Fiji-DividingCells/data/image_02.tif");
+    ```

+This should output the following error :
+`No window with the title "image_01.tif" found`
+This is because later in the code

 - Retrieve and store the image name in the `image_name` variable:
     ```
     open(".../BDWorkshop_Fiji-DividingCells/data/image_01.tif");
     image_name = getTitle();
     ```
-- Later in the code you can then replace:
+- Later in the code you can replace:
     ```
     selectWindow("image_01.tif");
     ```